nrkno/terraform-registry/README.md

 $ ./terraform-registry
 ```

+Additionally, depending on the selected store type, some options are described
+in the next subsections.

-### GitHub Registry
+### GitHub Store

-This registry uses GitHub as a backend.
-Terraform module addresses are translated into
+This store uses GitHub as a backend.
+A query for the module address
+`namespace/name/provider` will return the GitHub repository `namespace/name`.

+The `provider` part of the module URL must always be set to `generic` since
+this store implementation has no notion of the type of providers the modules
+are designed for.

-GitHub repository addresses and the version strings are matched with repository tags.
+Version strings are matched with repository tags.
+Upon loading the list of
+repositories, tags prefixed with `v` will have their prefix removed.
+I.e. a repository tag `v1.2.3` will be made available as version `1.2.3`.

+No verification is performed to check if the repo actually contains Terraform
+modules.
+This is left for Terraform to determine.

 Environment variables:
 - `GITHUB_TOKEN`: auth token for the GitHub API